 What You Need To Know About NISP

-FCLWD currently receives water from the North Poudre Irrigation Company, Colorado-Big Thompson (C-BT) project, Josh Ames, Divide Canal and Reservoir Company, and Windsor Reservoir Company.
+FCLWD currently receives water from the North Poudre Irrigation Company, Colorado-Big Thompson (C-BT) project, Josh Ames, Divide Canal and Reservoir Company, and Tunnel Water Company.
 While these sources allow us to meet current demand, by 2032 we will need an additional 8,000 acre-feet of water for our growing service area.
 To close the anticipated gap, FCLWD is looking to other water source options, including joining 14 other local cities, towns, and water districts on a collaborative water supply project.

 What is NISP?